MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 ## When to use inline functions

-Inline functions are best used for small functions such as accessing private data members.
-The main purpose of these one- or two-line accessor functions is to return state information about objects.
+Inline functions are best used for small functions, such as those that provide access to data members.
 Short functions are sensitive to the overhead of function calls.
 Longer functions spend proportionately less time in the calling and returning sequence and benefit less from inlining.

 A `Point` class can be defined as follows: